-Another amazing discovery for my Blog Series: Undiscovered Spain – Jativa, a marvelous castle in the clouds with alluring views and a touch of history…
+Another amazing discovery for my Blog Series: Undiscovered Spain – Jativa, a marvelous castle in the clouds with alluring views and a touch of the Borgia history…

 While checking out the lists of the most beautiful villages of Valencian Community (still left on my travel bucket list) I came across Jativa (or Xativa in Valencian).
 The name sounded familiar, but so far it was always one of those places “on the way to somewhere”, which I never considered as a must stop.